Amanda-OC8/portfolio/content/blog/first-project/index-en.md

     <figcaption>Gameplay example.</figcaption>
 </figure>

-The game has different features as the two local player cooperative mode.
-You can choose at start if you want to play one or two player, and choose the chick or the chicken to try to cross.
-A difficult selector has planned but I not have had enough testing time to implement.
-The game has different finals that change with the player.
+How the game has a simple mechanic, without jumps and lines of obstacles, I added other elements, like a two local multiplayer mode.
+Also, you can choose the character and their controls.
+A difficult selector was planned, but the testing phase was longer than expected and this can't be implemented for the lack of time but the game was designed with the idea that the number of lines of obstacles and their velocity can be changed.

+Other feature of the game is the music.
+The game has music as background loop, sound effect and victory and game over music.
+Also, the game has different win screens, that varies with the character and the number of players.

 The game is online and you can [play for free](https://amanda-oc8.github.io/Why-did-the-chicken-cross-the-road/).
-You also can check the code on my [github page](https://github.com/Amanda-OC8/Why-did-the-chicken-cross-the-road)
+You also can check the code on my [github page](https://github.com/Amanda-OC8/Why-did-the-chicken-cross-the-road).
+Although it was a small and simple project, I'm very proud of the result of my first approach on the game design and the we development.

 ###### Technologies: Canvas2D, HTML5, CSS3, JS